realpython/python-guide/docs/writing/tests.rst

     test_sample.py:5: AssertionError
     ========================= 1 failed in 0.02 seconds =========================

-far less work than would be required for the equivalent functionality with the unittest module!
+is far less work than would be required for the equivalent functionality with the unittest module!

     `py.test <http://pytest.org/latest/>`_